Asabs18/Asabs18/README.md

 - 🎯 Focused on **Systems Programming & Cyber Security**
 - 🦀 Building projects in **Rust, C/C++, Python, and Web Technologies**
-- 📚 Sophomore Computer Science student with a concentration in systems engineering
+- 📚 Junior Computer Science student with a concentration in systems engineering

 ---